 Don’t Miss: Staff will pack you a lunch and drop you off at an even tinier island for a private picnic—or catch a boat ride to the nearby floating Tiki Bar.

 Outdoors lovers swoon over Dominica, a wonderland of unspoiled nature, sometimes called “Nature Island,” for its outstanding attributes, including the world’s second largest hot spring.
-Spurred by its setting, Fort Young Hotel & Dive Resort, the island’s landmark waterfront resort, digs deeply into local culture with its “Island Included” program.
+Spurred by its setting, Fort Young Hotel & Dive Resort, the island’s landmark waterfront resort, digs deeply into local culture with its “All-Inclusive, Island-Included” program.
 Besides the promised house libations, massages, meals, and on-site waterspouts, the five night minimum package also incorporates hiking, snorkeling, and walking tours around the island, plus stops at local bakeries and rum shops.
 Trips to hot springs, guided hikes to Trafalgar Falls, Lionfish hunting, snorkeling jaunts by boat are just some of the stellar offerings.

 Don’t Miss: Upgrade your stay to include a swim with the resident sperm whales.

 Learn to play the steel pan drum at O2 Beach Club & Spa, on Barbados, an island revered as the birthplace of rum.
 One of the destination’s newest retreats, situated on the South Coast of the island, O2’s unique concept includes jeep tours, horseback riding, snorkeling and a slew of other activities.
 Its 130 guestrooms, suites, and villas fall into three categories, each with a distinct mood.
 Choose adults-only luxury for its bright decor, larger suites, and swim-up rooms.
 Six dining outlets and seven bars tempt, as do three swimming pools, especially rooftop Brisa.